My Wi-Fi network is slow. How do I make it faster?

 Your Fizz Wi-Fi modem uses by default the frequency band steering technology.
 When this function is disabled, the Wi-Fi modem will display two (2) frequency bands, 2.4 GHz and 5 GHz.
 Manually select the 5 GHz from your devices.

-The modification of this option is possible thanks to the mobile application Fizz Wi-Fi:
+The modification of this option is possible thanks to the Fizz Wi-Fi app:

 - Choose: ''My Wi-Fi''

-The Fizz Wi-Fi app is available for free at various online stores (Apple Store and Google Play Store).
+The Fizz Wi-Fi app is available for free on:

 This change can also be applied through the Wi-Fi modem user interface: